vacp2p/research/rln-research/merkle-tree-update.md

 # Solution Overview

 In the solution explained below, we enable a peer to perform the operations described in [Formal Problem Definition](#Formal-Problem-Definition) by only holding O(log N) many tree nodes (but not the entire tree).
+Our focus is on supporting the deletion operation (the insertion will be similar).

 ## Computing the root after deletion